Battle-tested technical interview plan for Lead Engineers

 For example, if I test knowledge of React, I may ask to build a component, check how the candidate structures it, how they work with hooks, event handling, basic CSS.

 This is also the part when I expect the candidate to really drive the interview.
+I also try making live coding interview to look more like pair programming.

 I ask to be verbose, so it helps me to understand where the train of thoughts is going.
 This also gives me insights on how good collaborator the candidate really is.
 If the candidate nevertheless stays silent, it may indicate they are in panic or simply not listening to what I say.
 In both cases it is not a good sign.

-I general, I expect the candidate to follow this framework:
+In general, I expect the candidate to follow this framework:

 - Read the task carefully.